-Introduction 3 Respective responsibilities of the auditor, SPT and SCTS 6 Audit strategy 12 Annual accounts - Strathclyde Partnership for Transport 16 Wider scope audit - Strathclyde Partnership for Transport 24 Annual accounts - Strathclyde Concessionary Travel Scheme Joint Committee 34 Audit outputs, timetables and fees 41 Appendices 45
+Introduction 3 Respective responsibilities of the auditor, SPT and SCTS 6 Audit strategy 12 Annual accounts - Strathclyde Partnership for Transport 16 Wider scope audit - Strathclyde Partnership for Transport 24 Annual accounts - Strathclyde Concessionary Travel Scheme Joint Committee 37 Audit outputs, timetables and fees 44 Appendices 48

-- This document summarises the work plan for our 2020/21 external audit of Strathclyde Partnership for Transport ("SPT") and Strathclyde Concessionary Travel Scheme Joint Committee ("SCTS"). - 2.
-The core elements of our work include: - an audit of, and provision of a specific audit opinion on, the 2020/21 annual accounts of both SPT and SCTS; - consideration and reporting on SPT's arrangements on the four audit dimensions: financial sustainability, financial management, governance and transparency and value for money; - monitoring SPT's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland.
+- This document summarises the work plan for our 2021/22 external audit of Strathclyde Partnership for Transport ("SPT") and Strathclyde Concessionary Travel Scheme Joint Committee ("SCTS"). - The core elements of our work include audits of: - the 2021/22 annual accounts of both SPT and SCTS; - SPT's arrangements for financial sustainability, financial management, governance and transparency and value for money; - monitoring SPT's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland.